 Nobody enjoys opening a bill or peeking at a digital monthly statement.
 Unfortunately, there’s no avoiding your personal finances.

 But you can avoid a number of outside stressors.
 Let’s say you have a large investment in the stock market.
 Taking a look at the recent figures could be enough to make your heart skip a beat.
+Check out these motley fool stock picks to help you get started.

 When you know a certain action or piece of information will make you feel worse, it’s best to avoid it.
 This isn’t to say that you should distance yourself from the current news, but you should choose a comfortable source and stick to it.